Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Last year, ProPublica reported that two Georgia women died after they did not get proper medical treatment for complications from taking abortion pills.
 The stories of Amber Thurman and Candi Miller entered into the presidential race, with Democrat Kamala Harris saying the deaths were the result of the abortion bans that went into effect in Georgia and elsewhere after Dobbs.

-South Dakota produced a video to inform doctors about when exceptions should apply.
-Abortion rights groups have blasted it.

-The U.S. Supreme Court heard arguments in December over whether the federal law that requires hospitals to provide abortion in emergency medical situations should apply.
-A ruling is expected in coming months.

 Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press journalists Kate Brumback, Sharon Johnson and Charlotte Kramon contributed.
+Associated Press journalists Lisa Baumann, Kate Brumback, Sharon Johnson and Charlotte Kramon contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.